VITCMUN/munverse/.github/ISSUE_TEMPLATE/task_request.md

 ---
-name: New feature template
+name: Task request
-about: Issue template for new feature.
+about: Issue template for new tasks.
-title: New feature name
+title: Task name
 labels: ''
 assignees: ''

 ---

 ## To-do
-Description of the new feature and what to make.
+Description of the new task and what to make.

 ## Checklist
 -   Task A